merlinlikethewizard/Cosmo/README.md

 # Cosmo.py
 This is a text based python game engine I started writing with my friend a while back.
 My goal was to make it fully modular, with each level file containing descriptions of the terrain, items, etc. I also implemented movable blocks, NPC chats, an inventory and... that's about it.
+Most of the code is in ```cosmo.py``` and ```cosmoObjects.py```.

 ## Examples:
 ```